-Restaurants experience lulls during certain times of day or periods of the year.
+Restaurants experience lulls during certain times of day or periods of the year — or during economic downturns and times of uncertainty, like the COVID-19 pandemic.
 Chron contributor Laura Woods points out that the timing of these slow seasons may vary for individual restaurants.

 A restaurant may experience a slow season for a number of reasons, including holidays and seasonal changes, most commonly determined by its location.
 For example, the summer season is often slow for many New York City restaurants, as many residents spend a great deal of time out of town.
 Restaurants in some areas experience heavy traffic during holidays such as Christmas, while others receive a significant drop in business.

-If it was possible to get more people in the door during those down periods, would it benefit you?
+If it was possible to increase business during those down periods, would it benefit you?

 It is, in fact, possible, and it's not that hard.

-Take advantage of these five restaurant marketing tips to fill your tables when you want and grow your business.
+Take advantage of these five restaurant marketing tips to ramp up orders and grow your business.

-5 Restaurant Marketing Tips to Get Customers When You Want Them
+5 Restaurant Marketing Tips to Get Customers When You Need Them

-These tips for restaurant marketing work great to bring customers in during the short term.
+These tips for restaurant marketing work great to increase orders in the short term.
 In addition, we'll share some fantastic ways to grow long-term business at the end of this post.

 1. Focus on Existing Customers